 Lead is a metal that was once a common additive to household paint and leaded gasoline and was used in water pipes and as a solder in canned foods.
 Although these uses have been limited in the U.S., the interiors of many houses built before 1978 contain peeling lead paint chips and dust and lead-contaminated water.
 Soil surrounding these houses may also be contaminated with lead.
 Children who live, play, or spend time in these environments are at risk of exposure to this metal and can bring lead into their bodies by inhaling or ingesting contaminated dust, water, paint chips, or lead-contaminated items.
 Other local sources of lead may be areas near industrial or manufacturing sites.

 A young child's exposure to lead can damage the brain and other organs and cause behavioral problems and developmental delays.
-Poisoning from this environmental hazard usually occurs in early childhood.
-In the majority of cases, exposure does not cause physical symptoms, and impaired cognitive development may not be noticed until the child enters school.
+Even at low levels, lead can cause irreversible damage without causing physical symptoms, and impaired cognitive development may not be noticed until the child enters school.

 Sources Used in Current Review

 Centers for Disease Control and Prevention.
-Low Level Lead Exposure Harms Children: A Renewed Call of Primary Prevention."
-PDF available for download at http://www.cdc.gov/nceh/lead/ACCLPP/CDC_Response_Lead_Exposure_Recs.pdf through http://www.cdc.gov.
-Accessed May 2012.
+Low Level Lead Exposure Harms Children: A Renewed Call of Primary Prevention.
+PDF available for download at http://www.cdc.gov/nceh/lead/acclpp/final_document_030712.pdf.
+Accessed 10/6/2015.

-(June 1, 2009) Centers for Disease Control and Prevention.
-Lead.
-Available online at http://www.cdc.gov/nceh/lead/ through http://www.cdc.gov.
-Accessed Jan 31, 2012.
+(April 2015) Centers for Disease Control and Prevention.
+Educational Interventions for Children Affected by Lead.
+Available online at http://www.cdc.gov/nceh/lead/publications/educational_interventions_children_affected_by_lead.pdf.
+Accessed 10/6/2015.